-Placing the GSM cable drive under the tray also permits a good line-of-sight for the cable run itself (it attaches to the yellow outlet in the drawing below).
+Placing the GSM cable drive under the tray also permits a good line-of-sight for the cable and harness run itself (the cable attaches to the yellow outlet and the wiring harness to the pink interface in the drawing below).

-At the back of the armrest storage is an end face rear vent as well as a dated looking ash tray that covers the remaining gap to the transmission tunnel.
+At the back of the armrest storage is an end face rear vent as well as an outdated ashtray that covers the remaining gap to the transmission tunnel.
 The rear ventilation tubing will not be reinstalled (it didn’t work anyway) which frees up the end face for alternative uses.

 A useful accessory is a rear-facing interior light for the rear seats.
 The ash tray will be re-purposed to hold the controller for the audio system subwoofer.